laanwj/adlmidi/README.md

   record and add effects later, but it will also use less CPU.
 * JACK audio output support.
 Note: with JACK it is important that the `PCM_RATE` exactly matches the sampling rate of the jack server.
 This can currently be configured in the Makefile only and not at run time.
-* It is possible to select instruments from the whole 60+ banks (with a total of almost 4500 sounds) by sending Bank LSB controller changes, if enabled with `-bs`.
+* It is possible to select instruments from the full selection of banks by sending Bank LSB controller changes, if enabled with `-bs`.

 This fork breaks the following:

 * Tetris went missing in an early code move :( Ideally this should be reintegrated, or else some roguelike game.
-* Windows support (but should be easy to fix, at least for the MIDI file player)
+* Windows support (should be easy to fix, at least for the MIDI file player)
 * Non-256 color terminal support (I think this should be an option, although only few modern terminals are not 256-color, especially given that Windows support is broken)